 As easy as mashed potatoes are to make, they are just as easy to mess up.
 If you make this popular dish ahead of time, it can become quite hard after reheating it.
 Don’t fear as this is a fairly easy fix.
 Place about half a cup of milk in a pan and heat it up until it starts to boil.
 Then pour the milk into the potatoes and stir.

-China: In this country their mashed potatoes tend to be very spicy and soft.
+China: Their mashed potatoes tend to be very spicy and soft in this country.
 They are mixed with fennel, ham, garlic and chilies.

 Australia: The Aussies tend to like their stuffing more sweet than savory.
 In addition to bread crumbs, they add nutmeg, cloves and raisins.